-3 New Features on the FORM Smart Swim Goggles to Take Your Swimming to New Levels
+3 Fantastic New Features of the FORM Goggles

 Hi.
 My name is Paul Hossack and I’m the VP of Product at FORM.
 I joined FORM in the fall of 2019 to lead the product team, which is a dream job for me.
 Professionally, I’ve led a lot of product teams, having spent 16 years at Electronic Arts, most of which leading teams making FIFA.
 Outside of work, I’ve spent a LONG time engaging in connected fitness experiences, with road cycling/indoor cycling being my focus.
 Since I joined FORM I’ve obviously spent a lot of time in the pool and at local lakes, and a bit of time in swim spas too.